 Kuzu, the starch of the kuzu plant, is a wonderful thickener, and is easy to get in health food stores.
 It knocks Jell-O out of the ballpark, and is presentable enough to serve to company.
 Jell-O with a college education!
 Kanten, the dessert made with kuzu, is quick and delicious, and does wonders for upset stomachs.
 You can eat it warm too.
 Even without the addition of diced fruit, you will get somewhere delicious and nutritious!

 It’s that wonderfully intriguing Chinese fruit with the fuzzy skin and incredibly fragrant meat.
 If you find it, pounce on it.
 And if you don’t, you will still get a wonderful kanten with canned lychee.

 - 4 cups unsweetened lychee juice (health food stores)

 - 2∕3 cup kuzu (health food stores)

 - 3 cups lychee nuts, peeled and coarsely chopped (sometimes they can be hard to find: settle for 1 large can lychees, juice and all, fruit chopped).
 Just to be clear: The end result is 3 cups diced.

 - 2 tablespoons grated fresh ginger

 - 2 bags green tea, decaf OK (or 1 tablespoon green tea powder, heath food stores)

 In a medium saucepan, whisk the juice and kuzu until dissolved.
 Turn on the flame, add the remaining ingredients, and bring to a boil.
 Lower the flame and cook, whisking 4 to 5 more minutes, until thickened.
 (Discard the tea bags, if using).
 Add a little maple syrup if it needs it.
-Transfer the mixture to a mold or individual cups and chill.
+Transfer the mixture to a mold, or to small individual cups and chill.
 Makes 8 to 10 servings.